coreos/locksmith/README.md

 engine has successfully applied an update:

 - `etcd-lock` - reboot after first taking a lock in etcd.
-- `reboot` - reboot immediately without taking a lock.
+- `reboot` - reboot without taking a lock.
 - `off` - causes locksmithd to exit and do nothing.

+These strategies will either be followed immediately after an update, or during the next available [reboot window](#reboot-windows) if one has been configured.

 These strategies can be configured via `/etc/coreos/update.conf` with a line that looks like: